The Holland Michigan UFO Sighting 1994

 The radar operator further reported that:

 "There were three and sometimes four blips, and they weren't planes.
 Planes show as pinpoints on the scope, these were the size of half a thumbnail.
 They were from 5 to 12,000 feet at times, moving all over the place.
 Three were moving toward Chicago.
 I never saw anything like it before, not even when I'm doing severe weather."

-After the incident the National Weather Service denied the fact that these were in fact UFOs but never gave a clear explanation as to what they could have been.
-Even thought there were hundreds of witnesses.
+After the incident, the National Weather Service denied the fact that these were in fact UFOs but never gave a clear explanation as to what they could have been.
+Even though there were hundreds of witnesses.

 "There is no relation between the UFOs and the radar tracks," said Dean Gulezian, the weather service's area manager for Michigan.

 RADAR MAP WITH OBJECTS

 These UFOs were more than just lights in the sky or pinpoints on a radar, they moved with intelligence and with great maneuverability and speeds.
 At one point they would be on the radar at 100 feet and the next minute they would jump up to 12,000 feet.
 They would go in and out of formations and at times hit speeds of 1,000 miles an hour.
 Even if these were mistaken planes or other man made craft the maneuvers they were performing were not only extremely illegal but impossible to carry out.

 Below are newspaper articles and documents from the sighting.